Araneta City Bus Port

-The Araneta City Bus Port (ACBP), also styled Araneta City Busport, is a bus station in Quezon City, Metro Manila, the Philippines.
-The bus station is currently one of two bus terminals in the Araneta City business district that link Metro Manila with the provinces in the north and south of the country, including cities in the Visayas and Mindanao via the Philippine Nautical Highway System.
+The Araneta City Bus Port (ACBP), also styled Araneta City Busport, is a bus station in Quezon City, Philippines.
+The bus station is currently one of two bus terminals in the Araneta City business district that link Metro Manila with the provinces in the country, including cities in the Luzon Archipelago via the Philippine Nautical Highway System.

 Built and completed in 2017 as the modern alternative to, and eventual replacement for, the adjacent Araneta City Bus Terminal, the oldest integrated bus terminal in Metro Manila, in operation since 1993, and is also a hub for buses servicing the Bicol Region.
-The busport is used by 9 (formerly 19) inter-city and provincial bus lines, including DLTBCo, Ceres Transport and Philtranco.
+The busport is used by inter-city and provincial bus lines.
 The terminal is connected to the LRT Line 2 and MRT Line 3 by a network of elevated walkways and mall connections.

 Location

 The Araneta City Bus Port is located along General Romulo Avenue on the eastern side of Araneta City within the barangay of Socorro, Quezon City.
 It occupies the ground level of Manhattan Heights, a four-tower residential condominium complex that is part of the 5.7 ha, 18-tower highrise community developed by Megaworld Corporation called Manhattan Gardens.
 The bus station is situated in the district of Cubao, a densely populated area north of Ortigas Center in east-central Metro Manila that has the highest density of bus terminals in the entire Manila metropolitan area.
 It is directly across from Ali Mall and one block from the old Araneta bus station on Times Square Avenue.